Putting Your Garden to Bed

 1. Herbaceous Perennials

 Many perennials lose all of their top growth, but when you go to cut the brown or yellow stalks down, you will find green, lush, healthy growth at the base of the plant.
-Following the rule above, you would obviously leave this alone!
+Following the rule above, you would obviously leave these alone!
 What that means is that you will still have the ground hugging leaves of the perennials left in the garden.
 They will be easy to spot in late fall and even the following spring.
 (I still think it's a great idea to label them properly with metal labels).
-Examples of these types of perennials are Oenothera, Salvias, Penstemons, and Scabiosas.
+Examples of these types of perennials are Oenothera, Salvia, Penstemon, and Scabiosa.

+b.
 Some plants maintain a woody trunk and should not be cut back hard in the late fall.
 Instead, they should remain up all winter long.
 For these plants I simply cut back the tops approximately 1/4-1/3 to keep the plants from rocking in the wind and to shape them.
-Many perennial herbs such as Lavender, Rue, Germander, Sage, and Perovskia as well as the flowering perennials Helianthemum (Sun Rose) and Chrysanthemum nipponicum (Montauk Daisy) fall into this category.
-Because they are above ground and exposed to cold drying winds all winter long, if these plants are planted in an open windy spot I will protect them with a cage of evergreen boughs.
-Just before the ground freezes, I jam cut evergreen branches into the ground around the plants.
-This keeps the wind off of them.
-In the spring, I cut these plants back to about 12" and shape them.
-If you cut them back hard in the fall, and then they die back, you may end up with no plant at all!
-That is why I wait and leave them up.
+Many perennial herbs such as lavender, rue, germander, sage, as well as the flowering perennials Russian sage (Perovskia) and Montauk daisy (Nipponanthemum nipponicum) fall into this category.

-3. Ornamental Grasses are left up all winter long because they look stunning covered with snow and ice and add winter interest to the garden.
+d.
+Most ornamental grasses are left up all winter long because they look stunning covered with snow and ice and add winter interest to the garden.
 Cut them back to within 12" of the ground in late March.
+Exceptions are ornamental grasses that may self-sow and become problematic.

-4. Kniphofias (Red Hot Pokers) require a special treatment.
+e.
+Kniphofias (Red Hot Pokers) require a special treatment.
 DO NOT cut back their leaves in the fall.
-Instead, in late November, gather up and tie the leaves together with twine.
+Instead, in late November, gather up and tie the leaves together with twist ties or twine.
 This keeps water out of the crown.
 In the spring, cut the foliage back to the base.

 FLOWERING SHRUBS